loopandlearn/news/docs/edition/2024-02-27.md

 ## Use Unique Times for Remote Carbohydrate Entries

-Any Caregiver remotely entering carbohydrates needs to be aware of how Nightscout decides what carbohydrate treatments are unique.
-If two entries are made with the same hour: minute: second eating time, Nightscout keeps only one of the entries.
+Any caregiver remotely entering carbohydrates needs to be aware of how *Nightscout* decides what carbohydrate treatments are unique.
+If two entries are made with the same hour: minute: second eating time, *Nightscout* keeps only one of the entries.

-Loop handles the entries as unique so there can be a mismatch in what the Caregiver sees in Nightscout compared to the Looper's actual meal history.
+The *Loop* app handles the entries as unique so there can be a mismatch in what the Caregiver sees in *Nightscout* compared to the Looper's actual meal history.

 When adding a second remote carbohydrate entry for the same meal, increase the time for that entry by one minute.
-This will ensure that Nightscout keeps both of entries.
+This will ensure that *Nightscout* keeps both of entries.
 For more details, [see this explanation](https://loopkit.github.io/loopdocs/nightscout/remote-commands/#use-unique-times-for-remote-carbohydrate-entries){: target="_blank" }.

 ## Helpful Links